NativeScript/docs-v7/docs/ui/dark-mode.md

 For iOS, the Dark mode is opt-in by default and every application built with Xcode 11 or above tooling, automatically support both Light and Dark system appearances.

-The support in NativeScript framework has come since version 6.2 where the complete set of native widgets has been adapted to work out of the box for the.
+The support in NativeScript framework has come since version 6.2 where the complete set of native widgets has been adapted to work out of the box for both modes.

-However, if the your application need extra time to work on its dark Mode support, you can opt out by including the `UIUserInterfaceStyle` key in the application's the `<project>/app/App_Recoures/iOS/Info.plist` file:
+However, if you need extra time to work on your application's dark Mode support, you can opt out by including the `UIUserInterfaceStyle` key in the application's the `<project>/app/App_Recoures/iOS/Info.plist` file:

 ```xml
     ...